 City park

-Several areas in the city park between Monheimsallee and Passstrasse are currently being renovated.
+Following the renovation of many paths in the city park, further areas between Monheimsallee and Passstrasse were renovated.
 These include the concert area next to the Neues Kurhaus, the rose garden, the flower terraces and the sunken garden.
-The renovation of the mini golf course has now also begun.
-The individual measures are being implemented as part of the "Parkpflegewerk" for the city park.
-The park maintenance work is a funded project of the Aachen 2022 city center concept.
-The current work began at the end of November 2023.
+The restoration of the mini-golf course was also part of the work package.
+The individual measures are part of the development plan that was drawn up in the "Parkpflegewerk" for the listed city park.

-The main aim of the upcoming work is to expand tree locations and flowering areas and to renovate path surfaces, lighting and seating.
-The quality of use and enjoyment in the park is to be improved.
-In addition, parts of the historic park that are threatened by decay will be secured and renovated in the spirit of garden monument preservation.
-The lanes of the popular mini-golf course were so badly damaged that they could no longer be repaired.
-The course will be completely renovated.
+The main aim of the upcoming work was to expand tree locations and flowering areas and to improve path surfaces, lighting and seating.
+The aim was to increase the quality of use and enjoyment of the park.
+Parts of the historic park that were threatened by decay were also secured and renovated in the spirit of garden monument preservation.
+The holes of the popular mini-golf course were so badly damaged that they could no longer be repaired.
+The course was completely renovated.

-As part of all the renovation work in the city park, 35 trees will be planted next spring.
-When selecting the tree species and creating new flower beds and flowering areas, the city will ensure that the plants are a good source of food for insects.
+35 trees were planted as part of the renovation work in the city park.
+When selecting the tree species and creating new flower beds and flowering areas, care was taken to ensure that the plants are a good source of food for insects.

 Lots of space in the middle of the city